What is M Sand?

 Disadvantages of M Sand:

 Despite serving its best purpose, M sand (Manufactured Sand) comes with the drawback of consistency in cost.
-While river sand is 3500/Ton, M sand amounts to 900/ Ton onwards depending on if it’s double washed, triple washed, finely grinded, which suits for plastering.
+While river sand is 3500/Ton, M sand amounts to 900/ Ton onwards depending on whether it’s double washed, triple washed, finely grinded, which suits plastering.

 TEXTURE AND SHAPE: